-Learning Outcomes The learner will: Assessment Criteria The learner can: 1.
-Be able to use email software tools to send and 1.1.
-Use software tools to compose email messages compose messages 1.2.
-Attach a file to an email message 1.3.
-Send and receive email messages using appropriate tools 1.4.
-Identify how to stay safe and respect others when using email Be able to manage incoming email 2.1 Follow guidelines and procedures for using email 2.2 Identify when to respond to email messages 2.3 Read and respond email messages 2.4 Store email messages appropriately for future use 3.
-Be able to respond to 3.1 Respond to common email problems common problems when using email 3.2 Identify where to get expert advice to solve a problem
+Assessment Criteria The learner can: 1.1.
+Use software tools to compose email messages.
+1.2.
+Attach a file to an email message.
+1.3.
+Send and receive email messages using appropriate tools.
+1.4.
+Identify how to stay safe and respect others when using email.
+2.1 Follow guidelines and procedures for using email.
+2.2 Identify when to respond to email messages.
+2.3 Read and respond email messages.
+2.4 Store email messages appropriately for future use.
+The I 1.1.
+1.2.
+1.3.
+1.4.
+2.1 2.2

+3. Be able to 3.1 Respond to common email problems.

+respond to

+common 3.2 Identify where to get expert advice to solve

+problems when a problem.

+using email.